-US stocks jump to start the week on trade optimism
+US stocks gain on trade optimism, global stimulus hopes

 Continue Reading Below

-Investors continue to rejigger their read on President Donald Trump's trade war and growing worries about slowing economies around the world.
+Investors eyed prospects for global stimulus.
+Markets are watching both the European Central Bank and the Federal Reserve for signs of monetary stimulus.
+In addition, Germany plans fiscal stimulus.

 U.S. Commerce Secretary Wilbur Ross said Monday morning on FOX Business that the U.S. government will extend a reprieve given to Huawei Technologies that permits the Chinese firm to buy supplies from U.S. companies so that it can service existing customers.
-An additonal 50 of its units were being added to a U.S. economic blacklist.
+An additional 50 of its units were being added to a U.S. economic blacklist.

+Investors are watching the Federal Reserve and the European Central Bank in hopes that the two institutions will provide monetary stimulus.

+The U.S. central bank lowered interest rates by a quarter-point at its last meeting.
+It was the first time it lowered rates in a decade.

 Advertisement